 Every situation is unique, and hers certainly was.
 It was not the time to give her a list of tips and lessons—she was devastated and utterly disturbed.
 “Hang in there” were my words.
 My other words focused on how it was not her fault and how his infidelity was not a reflection on her, but on him.
 This was the most important thing I could say to her for now, how it wasn’t ‘her’ who did anything wrong; his actions were a reflection of the type of person HE was.

 Victims of infidelity report that a spouse’s unfaithfulness was one of the most tragic and damaging experiences they have ever had.
 Infidelity can damage any relationship and leave strong and painful feelings of anger and guilt.
 Every relationship is unique with its own set of dynamics.
 Dealing with the distressing experience is a multi-phased and personal process.

 As an instructional coach, professional development trainer and former teacher, I am always in favor of acronyms.
-So, I will summarize my advice with ‘The 4 Rs of Dealing with Infidelity’.
+So, I will summarize my advice with:

 To my friend: I hope the 4 Rs will help you, and remember that I will always be here to support you.